How Much Does Long-Term Care Insurance Cost?

 Similar to those 79 and older, applicants younger than 40 are too risky for companies to insure.
 Younger applicants may not need long-term health care often, but when they do, their cost of care is usually expensive.

-Insurance companies see this as a high risk because of the high life expectancy at this age.
+Insurance companies see this as a high risk because of younger applicants' high life expectancy.
 If a younger policyholder needed prolonged care, it could cost the insurance company millions.

 Gender is another major factor that contributes to premium prices.
 In fact, women pay more for coverage than men, according to the American Association for Long-Term Care Insurance (AALTCI) 's price index